DjanQuiltDB/djanquiltdb/docs/modules/queries.rst

 In the examples given so far, we pass a Shard model instance to functions available to use to set up a sharding context.
 `with use_shard(Shard.objects.get(id=1)):` or `User.objects.using(Shard.objects.get(id=1)).all()` for example.
 This is far from the only way to tell the router which shard we want.
-All these functions interpret the given value and create a ShardObjections object from it.
+All these functions interpret the given value and create a ShardObjects object from it.
 This object is what is used by the router to direct the query to the correct place.
 The following values are supported by the ShardingOptions parser:
 * string representation: `'<node_name>|<schema_name>'`